-Silicone gel implants were reintroduced in 2006 after being off the market in the United States since 1992.
-They are now the most highly studied medical device and it is clear that these implants are safe for use in breast augmentation.
-Silicone implants are very popular because of their natural feel.
-Since they are gel filled, they are difficult to distinguish from the surrounding breast tissue and can be placed above or below the muscle.
-In the past, the silicone has been thinner and more like a liquid but current silicone implants have a thicker more cohesive gel.
-There is a higher rate of capsular contracture with silicone implants as compared to saline implants.
-To detect an implant rupture an MRI will probably be necessary.
+After returning to the market in 2006, silicone gel-filled implants have been hailed as safe for use in breast augmentation.
+They are very popular because of their natural feel, as they are difficult to distinguish from the surrounding breast tissue.
+They also can be placed above or below the muscle.
+Furthermore, current silicone implants have a thicker and more cohesive gel.
+The disadvantage is there is a higher rate of capsular contracture compared to saline implants.

 Form Stable (Gummy Bear Implants)

 Available since 2013, this new implant is form stable.
 This means it is a true teardrop shaped implant.
 As a result, they may offer a more natural shape to the breast in some patients.
 The gummy bear implants are firmer to the touch than other silicone implants and have a textured shell.
 To insert the implant, a larger incision is needed.
 Some patients will find more size and shape options resulting in a more custom result.
 The disadvantage of cohesive gel implants is the slight chance of rotation, which may require surgical correction.